itsahappymedium/fec/readme.md

 ## Usage

-Running FEC without any arguments will load files from a `fec.json` file (and if that doesn't exist, `gpm.json`) that is structured like so:
+Running FEC without any arguments will load files from a `fec.json` file that is structured like so:

 ```json
 {